jeete121/Coding/JavaInterviewQuestions/JavaInterview.md

 https://www.geeksforgeeks.org/throwable-class-in-java-with-examples/

-9. When Finally block doesn't get executed?
+**9. When Finally block doesn't get executed?**

 https://www.scientecheasy.com/2020/05/java-finally-block-not-executed.html/

-10. Can subclass throw higher checked exception than base class?
+**10. Can subclass throw higher checked exception than base class?**

 No, a subclass cannot throw a higher checked exception than its base class.
 This is because the subclass is inheriting the contract of the base class, and part of that contract is the set of exceptions that the class can throw.
 If the subclass were to throw a higher checked exception, then it would be breaking that contract.

 https://medium.com/@salvipriya97/java-rules-to-follow-when-using-checked-exceptions-with-inheritance-62cd3a6dfc6c

-11. Can we throw an unchecked exception in child class if parent class doesn't throw any exception?
+**11. Can we throw an unchecked exception in child class if parent class doesn't throw any exception?**

 Yes, in Java, you can throw an unchecked exception in a child class even if the parent class does not declare any exceptions.
 Here's why: